romgrk/node-gtk/README.md

 `.off`, and `.once` methods.

-Returning `true` from an event handler can have the special semantic of stopping the event from being propagated or preventing the default value.
+Returning `true` from an event handler can have the special semantic of stopping the event from being propagated or preventing the default behavior.
 Refer to GTK documentation for details.
 (E.g. [GtkWidget signals](https://developer.gnome.org/gtk3/stable/GtkWidget.html#GtkWidget.signals))

 ```javascript